entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - In those taxa that the paranuchal plate is elongated, but the paranuchal plate is nomral, this character is scored as 'absent'.

-> - In *Baringaspis dineleyi*, antarctaspids, and wuttagoonaspids, the nuchal plate is elongated and separates central plates, but the paranuchal plate is normal. **add the character: Nuchal plate elongate and separates the central plate: absent (0); present (1).**

 > - The coding of the new Xitun actinolepid is 0.

 > - The coding of *Panjiangosteus eurycephala* is 0.